 Wikis can be used with students to plan projects, gather and create content, and comment on existing work, to name just a few possibilities.
 They can be either public or private.

 The U of S officially supports its own wiki system.

 Online Tools and Apps

 Twitter allows for mostly public messages of 140 characters or less (including spaces).
 There are a number of possible uses for Twitter in terms of teaching an learning.
 There are many educators on Twitter, sharing resources and discussing educational issues.
 Some instructors have also made use of Twitter to connect students through in-class “backchannels” or having students “tweet” about the course using a particular “hashtag” (a short descriptor designated for that course).

-Google search has become so ubiquitous that instead of saying “I’m going to search that” people say “I’m going to Google that” but Google has a growing list of other tools that can be very useful for teaching and learning, Google Reader and Google Documents.
+Google search has become so ubiquitous that instead of saying “I’m going to search that” people say “I’m going to Google that” but Google has a growing list of other tools that can be very useful for teaching and learning.
+You can view a list of Google products here.

 Google Docs includes Documents, Presentations, Spreadsheets, Forms, and Drawing.
 These can be useful for collaboration, sharing, surveys, sketching and convenient access to needed documents.
 If you have a Google account for any Google service (including Gmail and YouTube) that account will work to access and use any of these tools.